 Lean Project Objectives

-Colorman Ireland first engaged with ETAC Solutions in 2016 through the LeanPlus training programme.
+Colorman Ireland first engaged with ETAC Limited in 2016 through the LeanPlus training programme.
 While working with them, their employees identified process improvements that could be made within their own work areas.

 Case Study 1

 Over-production increases the amount of raw materials (inks, varnish, board) used.
 In addition, it increases time spent on various machinery used in the process and can lead to excessive scrappage at the end of the line.
 In contrast, under-production triggers a reprint that involves a complete production run for the deficit in question.
 A short delivery can also impact on their Customer KPI reporting tool.
 Read the full case study here.

 One of the key challenges for this case study was the stitch line.
 They had an issue with excessive unnecessary lost production time on the stitch line.
 The areas of most concern identified by a team member were looking for work, pulling pallets and staff training.
 The objective was to make savings in unnecessary lost production time.
 In short, the cost saving would be made by substituting unnecessary lost time with production time.
 Read the full case study here.